A Few Customers Who Bought, Said!

 Yes, it is.
 I used to believe that easy money is evil.
 But it's not.
 To me, money is good, money is my friend.
 And all I have to believe is that every moment, money is joyfully coming to me in abundance.

 I think this is a necessary attitude to have because once this belief becomes a part of you, you can start focusing on things that really need your focus.
 Money should not be your focus at all.
-Your focus should be your passion, your commitment to your passion.
+Your focus should be on your operations, and innovation.
+Money will be a beautiful by-product.

 Ofcourse, being pragmatic helps.
 Like, a very wise thing I have learnt (it's a very simple thing, by the way, but simple is usually difficult): to have money, you need to learn to do two things.
 Save some of what you earn, and invest some of what you earn.
 That's the key to become monetarily-rich.